-First the cycle of the engine is shown in Figure 3 at an operating point (here OP 51, full load at 2500 rpm, and see for more information [1] to [4]) with and without heat exchange.
+First the cycle of the engine is shown in Figure 3 at an operating point (here OP 51, full load at 2500 rpm, and see for more information (Gheorghiu, 2001, 2003 & 2004) with and without heat exchange.

-In the part a of the Figure 3 the pressure-volume (p,V) diagram is shown during the gas exchange processes, and the valve management times are entered.
+In part a of Figure 3 the pressure volume (p,V) diagram is shown during the gas exchange processes, and the valve management times are entered.

-In the part b of the Figure 3 the temperature - specific entropy (T,s) diagram is shown in which the differences between the real and adiabatic system behavior are clearly visible.
-A special feature is that this diagram also shows what happens during the gas exchange processes (i.e. between the time when the exhaust valve opens "eo" and intake valve closes "ic") which is normally simply omitted in most publications (e.g. [6], [7]) on account of widespread lack of knowledge about its nature.
+In part b of Figure 3 the temperature - specific entropy (T,s) diagram is shown in which the differences between the real and adiabatic system behaviour are clearly visible.
+A special feature is that this diagram also shows what happens during the gas exchange processes (i.e. between the time when the exhaust valve opens "eo" and intake valve closes "ic") which is normally simply omitted in most publications (Heywood, 1998 and Pischinger, 1989) on account of widespread lack of knowledge about its nature.
 The areas beneath the curves and those within the cycle (as is known) provide information on the thermal conversion efficiency of this cycle.
-In the case of reversible processes and an adiabatic system is the thermal conversion efficiency equivalent to the indicated fuel conversion efficiency of the cycle.
+In the case of reversible processes an adiabatic system is the thermal conversion efficiency equivalent to the indicated fuel conversion efficiency of the cycle.